-For government-wide reporting, the difference between assets and deferred outflows of resources less liabilities and deferred inflows of resources is called net position.
+For governmental activities reporting, the difference between assets and deferred outflows of resources less liabilities and deferred inflows of resources is called net position.
 Net position is comprised of three components: net investment in capital assets, restricted, and unrestricted.

 - Net investment in capital assets consists of capital assets, net of accumulated depreciation/amortization and reduced by outstanding balances of bonds, notes, and other debt that are attributable to the acquisition, construction, or improvement of those assets.
 Deferred outflows of resources and deferred inflows of resources that are attributable to the acquisition, construction, or improvement of those assets or related debt are included in this component of net position. - Restricted net position consists of restricted assets reduced by liabilities and deferred inflows of resources related to those assets.
-Assets are reported as restricted when constraints are placed on asset use either by external parties or by law through constitutional provision or enabling legislation.
+Assets are reported as restricted when constraints are placed on asset use either by external parties or by law through constitutional provision or enabling legislation. - Unrestricted net position is the net amount of the assets, deferred outflows of resources, liabilities, and deferred inflows of resources that does not meet the definition of the two preceding categories.

-F. Net Position - cont'd
+F. Net Position - Cont'd